dgodovich/personal_logseq/pages/UT Southwestern.md

 - Program Information:
 	- [Website](https://www.utsouthwestern.edu/education/graduate-school/application-and-admissions/basic-sciences.html)
 	- grad only, hard to teach
-	- Notes from talking to Lisa Gardner one of the assistant deans
+	- Notes from talking to Lisa Gardner, one of the assistant deans collapsed:: true
 		- in Dallas
 		- Umbrella program
 		- Comp bio is in BME application